yt2985/enhancements/keps/sig-auth/2799-reduction-of-secret-based-service-account-token/README.md

   3. Add pointers of TokenRequest API and manually created tokens in the validation result.
-  4. Marked the auto-generated tokens as invalid if they are not used for more than the duration configured by `--legacy-service-account-token-clean-up-period` (one year by default).
-And allow the users to re-activate the invalid auto-generated tokens within the duration of `--legacy-service-account-token-clean-up-period` before the tokens are finally deleted.
+  4. Marked the auto-generated tokens as invalid if they are not used for more than one year.
+  5. Allow the users to re-activate the invalid auto-generated tokens within one year before the tokens are finally deleted.
+  6. Allow the users to dry-run the cleaner to know which tokens will be deleted.

 ## Design Details